apache/opennlp/dev/README-gazetteer-data.md

 2. Run the script.
 It needs only the Python 3 standard library.
 3. The output is `naturalearth-populated-places.txt`, the semicolon-separated, pure-ASCII, LF-terminated table read by `BundledGazetteer`.
 Copy it over `src/main/resources/opennlp/geo/naturalearth-populated-places.txt` and review the diff.

-The upstream GeoJSON carries encoding damage in some name fields (an accented letter replaced by `?` or by a wrong ASCII letter).
-The script detects damage by character-class artifacts and repairs it through explicit, audited replacement tables in the script source; values it cannot verify are omitted and counted, never carried.
-It hard-fails on any anomaly it does not recognize, so refreshing to a newer Natural Earth release forces a reviewed decision instead of silently importing new corruption.
+Some upstream GeoJSON name fields have encoding damage (an accented letter replaced by `?` or by a wrong ASCII letter).
+The script detects these artifacts and repairs them through explicit, audited replacement tables.
+Unverified values are omitted and counted.
+An unrecognized anomaly stops generation so a Natural Earth update requires review before new data is imported.

 ## `derive-overture-divisions.py`